Fall2024CS584/Project1/README.md

 2. **Install Dependencies**:

    This implementation only requires NumPy, which is usually installed by default.
-If not, install it using:
+To run our test cases we need some more library.
+   <span style="color: red;">We are using scikit-learn, scipy, and matplotlib for testing purposes only.
+This is just to compare our model results with the standard library results.</span>

    ```bash
    pip install -r requirements.txt
    ```

-### Note
-<span style="color: red;">We are using scikit-learn, scipy, and matplotlib for testing purposes.
-This is just to compare our model results with the standard library results.</span>

-## Data Preparation (Required)
+## Data Preparation

 - **Features (`X`):** Should be a 2D array-like structure with shape `(n_samples, n_features)`.
 - **Target (`y`):** Should be a 1D array-like structure with length `n_samples`.